joDis06/joDis06/README.md

 ## Hi there! 👋 I'm Joseph / Jo

-📚  I am a sophomore Computer Science student studying at CUNY Baruch College (grad.
+📚  I am a Computer Science student studying at CUNY Baruch College (grad.
 Fall 2027)

 🔬  I have been taking CS specialized classes since my sophomore year of highschool, and outside of
     formal education, I have been active & learning things in the field since I was a kid.